You want to know the best way to build muscle in the shortest time possible.

 Once you have a decent training and nutrition program set up, the best way to build muscle as fast as humanly possible is to stick with it.

 Frequently I read that you should keep changing your routine every few weeks to “confuse” your muscles and make them grow.

 For most people, this is a mistake.
 There is no point in variety for the sake of variety, and the best way to make absolutely no progress at all is to keep jumping around from one routine to the next.
 Don’t let anyone try to kid you otherwise.

 Shawn Phillips put it best when he said that while variety stimulates the mind, it’s consistency that stimulates the muscles.
-A training program built around a handful of basic exercises is the best way to build muscle, and will always work well as long as it’s progressed in the right way.
+A training program built around a handful of basic exercises will always work well as long as it’s progressed in the right way.

 There is a time and a place for rotating exercises, but only if it’s part of a structured plan designed to achieve a specific goal.
 Performing a bunch of random exercises in every workout serves little purpose if you want to get bigger and stronger.

 Doesn’t it get boring to use the same exercises all the time?

 Nothing beats boredom like the feeling that you are moving closer to your goals.
 When you’re seeing results, getting “bored” with your workouts is rarely a problem.
 The people who get bored are usually the ones who aren’t making a great deal of progress.

 Finally, forget about your body type or your genetics.
 You can’t change them, so there’s no point even thinking about them.